peermaps/mixmap/readme.md

 * `opts.viewbox` - set the viewbox. default: `[-180,-90,+180,+90]`
 * `opts.backgroundColor` - default: `[1,1,1,1]` (white)
-* `opts.pickfb` - options to create the framebuffer
+* `opts.pickfb` - options to create the picking framebuffer

 To do picking with floating point rgba data, do: